The Westin Leipzig: Hotel Merkur

-The hotel then and now

-When it opened, the Hotel Merkur had 447 air-conditioned rooms and apartments with 700 beds, twelve restaurants, bars and clubs with a total of 800 seats - including the nationality restaurant Sakura, the second Japanese restaurant in the GDR after a restaurant in Suhl - as well as five salons and a 265-seat banquet and convention center.
+When it opened, the Hotel Merkur had 447 air-conditioned rooms and apartments with 700 beds, twelve restaurants, bars and clubs with a total of 800 seats – including Sakura, the second Japanese restaurant in the GDR after a restaurant in Suhl – as well as five salons and a 265-seat banquet and convention center.
 The hotel employed 740 people, including 110 at the Intershop.
 The hotel had 15 in-house vehicles from the Wartburg, Lada and Volvo brands.
 The hotel also had its own passport and visa office.

 In January 1987 the 15th Congress of Internists met in the hotel, in April the International Congress of the Anatomical Society; in September of the same year, the 23rd anniversary of the European Association for the Study of Diabetes.
-On 8 March 1990, Leipzig's first casino (still during the German reunification) opened in the Hotel Merkur.
+On 8 March 1990, Leipzig's first casino opened in the hotel.
 In the top ten list of the Allgemeine Hotel- und Gastronomie-Zeitung (AHGZ) in 1991, the Hotel Merkur was ranked 8th among the best hotels in Germany.

+The Treuhandanstalt initially continued to run the Interhotels, but later sold it to investors.